On the mean values of products of Dirichlet $L$-functions at positive integers: Introduction

 where $J_{l}(q)$ is as in \eqref{eq1.7}.
 In 2006, Liu and Zhang \cite[Theorem 1.1]{liu1} determined the coefficients $r_{m,l}$ appearing in \eqref{eq1.8}, and obtained the following more general formula

 where $q,m,n\in\mathbb{N}$ with $q\geq2$, $J_{l}(q)$ is as in \eqref{eq1.7}, the coefficients $r_{m,n,l}$ are given by

 with $B_{n}$ being the $n$-th Bernoulli number,

-For some equivalent versions and additional results of \eqref{eq1.9}, one is referred to \cite{kanemitsu,okamoto,xu}.
+For some equivalent versions and additional results of \eqref{eq1.9}, one is referred to \cite{bayad,kanemitsu,okamoto,xu}.
 In 2012, Wu and Zhang \cite[Corollary 1.1]{wu} shown that for an odd prime $p$ and $k\in\mathbb{N}$, $V_{\chi,p}(1,1;2^{k},1)$ can be evaluated by a recursive sequence.
 Further, Louboutin \cite[Theorem 1]{louboutin3} in 2014 established a more general formula for $V_{\chi,q}(1,1;a,1)$ in the case when $q,a\in\mathbb{N}$ with $q\geq3$ and $a\geq2$, which involves the cotangent sums.
 Liu \cite[Theorems 1.1 and 1.2]{liu2} in 2015 gave some explicit formulas for $V_{\chi,p}(1,n;a,1)$ and $V_{\chi,p}(2,n;a,1)$ in the case when $p$ is an odd prime and $n,a\in\mathbb{N}$ with $p>3$ and $1\leq a\leq4$, which involve the Bernoulli polynomials.
 More recently, Louboutin and Munsch \cite[Theorem 3.6 and Corollary 3.8]{louboutin5} obtained two asymptotic formulas for $V_{\chi,p}(1,1;a,b)$ in the case when $p$ is an odd prime and $a,b\in\mathbb{N}$ with $p>3$, by virtue of which some known results stated in \cite{lee1,lee2,louboutin4} are rediscovered and some asymptotic formulas for the sums considered by Sun \cite{sun} are given.
 In addition, using his formula for Dirichlet $L$-function at positive integers stated in \cite[Theorem 1]{alkan1} (see also \cite[Equation (1.17)]{he1}), Alkan \cite[Theorem 1]{alkan4} in 2013 evaluated $V_{\chi_{1},\chi_{2},q}(1,1,2;1,1,1)$ in terms of Jordan's totient functions, as follows,

-where $q\in\mathbb{N}$ with $q\geq3$.
-Following the work of Alkan \cite{alkan4}, Okamoto and Onozuka \cite[Theorem 1.1]{okamoto} in 2015 used Louboutin's \cite[Proposition 3]{louboutin2} result for Dirichlet $L$-function at positive integers to obtain the formula for $V_{\chi_{1},\chi_{2},q}(m,n,m+n;1,1,1)$ in the case when $q,m,n\in\mathbb{N}$ with $q\geq3$, which involves a $(m+n)\times (m+n)$ matrix composed of the Bernoulli numbers, Jordan's totient functions and a recursive sequence.
+Following the work of Alkan \cite{alkan4}, Okamoto and Onozuka \cite[Theorem 1.1]{okamoto} in 2015 used Louboutin's \cite[Proposition 3]{louboutin2} result for Dirichlet $L$-function at positive integers to obtain the formula for $V_{\chi_{1},\chi_{2},q}(m,n,m+n;1,1,1)$ in the case when $q,m,n\in\mathbb{N}$ with $q\geq3$, which involves the Bernoulli numbers, Jordan's totient functions and a recursive sequence.